Bitcoin-ABC/bitcoin-abc/doc/abc/replay-protected-sighash.md

 This document describes proposed requirements and design for a reusable signing mechanism ensuring replay protection in the event of a hard fork.
 It provides a way for users to create transactions which are invalid on forks lacking support for the mechanism and a fork-specific ID.

-The proposed digest algorithm is adapted from BIP143[[1]](#bip143) as it minimizes redundant data hashing in verification, covers the input value by the signature and is already implemented in a wide variety of applications[[2]](#bip143Motivation).
+The proposed digest algorithm is adapted from [BIP143](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki) as it minimizes redundant data hashing in verification, covers the input value by the signature and is already implemented in a [wide variety of applications](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki#Motivation).

 The proposed digest algorithm is used when the `SIGHASH_FORKID` bit is set in the signature's sighash type.
 The verification of signatures which do not set this bit is not affected.